plasticityai/coldbrew/README.md

 We've shown how bridge variables are returned when using `getVariable` and `get_variable`.
 There are many other places where bridge variables are implicitly returned or created.

-For example, `runFunction`, `runFunctionAsync`, `run_function`, and `run_function_async` can all return bridge variables if the data is not JSON-serializable.
+For example, `runFunction`, `runFunctionAsync`, and `run_function` can all return bridge variables if the data is not JSON-serializable.
 Also, any property or method on a bridge variable that is not JSON-serializable is returned as a bridge variable.
 Moreover, if you pass a bridge variable as an argument to a function that will be run in the other language, it will recieve a reference to the original variable and it should "just work".
 If you pass a non JSON-serializable variable to a function that will be run in the other language, it will automatically be converted and accessible as a bridge variable in the other language.

 #### Bridge Variable Garbage Collection
 When creating a bridge variable, a reference to the "real" variable is held in the other language's interpreter to prevent the value from being garbage collected.